 The good news is that incorporating regular moisturizing into your lifestyle will help relieve these frustrating symptoms.
 It’s best to moisturize after bathing or exfoliating to lock in hydration on clean skin.
 Although moisturizing won’t make your condition disappear, finding the right healing cream is one of the most effective ways to treat the most difficult psoriasis and eczema symptoms.

 DIFFERENCE: Psoriasis and Eczema Don’t Always Look the Same

-DIFFERENCE: Psoriasis and Eczema Can be Managed by Diet and Lifestyle
+SIMILARITY: Psoriasis and Eczema Can Be Managed by Diet and Lifestyle

 DIFFERENCE: Psoriasis and Eczema Require Different Treatment Products